craigbarnes/dte/docs/dterc.md

 ### **case** [**-lu**]

 Change text case.
-Default is to change lower case to upper and vice versa.
+The default is to change lower case to upper case and vice versa.

 `-l`